Linus4/eldritchinstinct/main.typ

 == Chases

-During a chase, the PCs are confronted with three critical obstacles.
-The PCs make a save for each obstacle.
-Rolling a critical fail yields -1 point, a fail yields 0 points, a success yields 1 point and critical success yields 2 points.
-A PC needs 1 point at the end of the chase in order to escape or 2 points to catch a fugitive.
+As a framework, split the chase into three scenes during each of which the PCs are confronted with a critical obstacle.
+Every PC makes a save for each obstacle to see whether it slows them down or if they gain ground.
+Rolling a critical fail yields -1 point, a fail yields 0 points, a success yields 1 point and a critical success yields 2 points.
+At the end of the chase, a PC needs 1 point in order to escape or 2 points to catch a fugitive.
+For an example of this procedure, refer to page #pageref(<example_of_play>).

 === Helping others escape

-If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC.
+If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC escape as they are already way ahead.
 The result of their third save is added to the points of the slow PC.
 If the slow PC does not have the required amount of points at the end, both PCs are caught.

 === Carrying something heavy

 If a PC is carrying something heavy such as a critically injured character, they must score an additional point and can only help someone else if they have at least 3 points at the start of the third obstacle.

-=== Chase Obstacles

-The obstacles that must be overcome should be what is in the path each fugitive chooses in the game world.
-Alternatively, the Warden may put one or two obstacles in the players’ way.
-This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.

 === Longer Chases
 If you want to draw out the chase, do five rounds total and require PCs to score an additional point.
 In order to help others escape, a PC must have at least 3 points at the start of the fifth obstacle.

 === Chases with Vehicles

 Similar to characters, vehicles have HP and Armor, but use a different set of ability scores:  Mayhem represents the vehicle's health and how hard it is to force it off the road, Handling indicates how easy it is to navigate around obstacles, and Engine represents the vehicle’s acceleration and top speed.
-Crashing into a vehicle reduces its Mayhem score, but PCs may go after Engine and Handling with targeted attacks.
-A vehicle is disabled when it takes Critical Damage, and is destroyed when its Mayhem score is reduced to 0.

-*Ford Model T:* 10 Mayhem, 8 Handling, 7 Engine, 5 HP, 2 Armor\
+*Ford Model T:* 10 Mayhem, 8 Handling, 7 Engine, 5 HP, 1 Armor\
 *Motorcycle:* 5 Mayhem, 13 Handling, 14 Engine, 3 HP

+=== Chase Obstacles

+The obstacles that must be overcome should be what is in the path each fugitive chooses in the game world.
+Alternatively, the Warden may put one or two obstacles in the players’ way.
+This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.

 #table(
   columns: (auto, auto, 1fr),